Expertly Crafted Oak Structures

 3. Navigate to your shopping basket where you can checkout securely online.
 We accept all major credit cards excluding American Express (as image).
 If you run into any checkout issues, please contact us using the online chat or call us and we’ll talk you through the process.
 Alternatively, you can order over the phone.

 4. We then produce technical drawings for you to sign off and gain approval from a structural engineer if needed.
-CAD drawings take between 2-3 working days to produce.
+CAD drawings take approximately 2 - 5 working days to produce.

 5. If you are unhappy with an aspect of the drawings, we encourage you to call and seek advice from our helpful and friendly staff.
 They’ll revise the drawings accordingly and send them back to you for re-approval.